ali-translator/buffered-translation/README.md

 ```

 ### Hints
-* If you have already a buffered key and want to use it in another template, you can use this script:
+* If you already have a buffered key and want to use it in another template, you can use this script:
 ```php
 $bufferTranslation->add('Some {text}',[
     'text' => $bufferTranslation->getTextTemplateItemByBufferKey($alreadyBufferedTextKey)
 ]);
 ```
-* If you use several BufferedTranslation services at once (for example, the language of texts in the code and dynamic texts from the database is different) -  and you need to use the translation of one of the texts in the second template, it is recommended to do so:
+* If you use several BufferedTranslation services at once (for example, if the language of texts in the code and dynamic texts from the database is different) and you need to use the translation of one of the texts in the second template, it is recommended to do so:
 ```php
 $buffer = $firstBufferTranslation->add('Some {text}',[
     'text' => $secondBufferTranslation->createAndAddTextTemplateItem('текст')
 ]);
 ```
-Later, before "resolve", you need to call the "preTranslateAllInsideTextTemplates" method, which will translate all registered templates:
+Later, before "resolve", you need to call the preTranslateAllInsideTextTemplates method, which will translate all registered templates:
 ```php
 $firstBufferTranslation->preTranslateAllInsideTextTemplates();
 $secondBufferTranslation->preTranslateAllInsideTextTemplates();